thefitri/CTF_Writeups/CBCTF_2019_Finals_Web_1_Hit_Em_Up.md

 Find the flag: ```http://hitemup.cb.ctf:8181/```.

-The website shows a page with with obfuscated texts.
-Upon closer inspection, I noticed the texts are reversed.
-I decided to just read them backwards.
-It tells that I'm the __nth visitor__ and that __every 1500 is a lucky number__.
-I tested the counter by refreshing the page and noticed that the number increments by a random amount, either because the other teams are visiting or there's a script increasing the counter.
+The website shows a page with seemingly random characters.
+Upon closer inspection, I noticed the texts are reversed (duh).
+Reading them backwards, it says I'm the __nth visitor__ and that __every 1500 is a lucky number__.
+I tested the counter by refreshing the page and observed that the visitor count increments by a random number (either because the other teams are visiting or there's a script increasing the counter).

 ``` HTML
 <!DOCTYPE html>